libretro/81-libretro/README.md

 ## Thanks

-* Erik Olofsen, for the correct values to set the Z80 registers and some memory variables to successfully load .P files, and for the Chroma 81 emulation
+* Erik Olofsen, for the correct values to set the Z80 registers and some memory variables to successfully load .P files, for the Chroma 81 emulation, and for .TZX support.

 ## Versions